megardn/PennLINC.github.io/docs/TheWay/InterfacingWithClusters.md

 If you want a bit more power and, in our opinion, a prettier editor, We support [Atom](https://atom.io), as it allows you to code interactively using a kernal you start on the cluster.
 What does this mean?
 It means you have a nice shiny IDE, but you are using the software and data on the cluster.
 Best of all worlds.

 Once you have downloaded and installed Atom, install some packages.
 It is easiest to do this on the command line.
-To activate this, go to Atom > Install Shell Commands.
+To activate command line tools, open Atom, go to the menu bar up in the top-left: Atom > Install Shell Commands.

-Then copy and paste this into your terminal:
+Then copy and paste this into your Terminal (outside of Atom for now!):
 ```bash
 apm install hydrogen
 apm install script